Nonopioid Treatments for Chronic Pain-Integrating Multimodal Biopsychosocial Approaches to Pain Management.

 Mitchell Knisely

-Dr. Mitchell Knisely, PhD, RN, ACNS-BC, PMGT-BC, FAAN is an Associate Professor in the Healthcare in Adult Populations Division of the Duke University School of Nursing.
+Dr. Mitchell Knisely, PhD, RN, ACNS-BC, PMGT-BC, FAAN is a tenured Associate Professor and Assistant Dean of the PhD and Postdoctoral Programs at the Duke University School of Nursing.

 Dr. Knisely’s research focuses on the application of precision health approaches to understand and ameliorate pain and promote equitable pain care in individuals with sickle cell disease and other chronic pain conditions.
 His program of research includes studies seeking to understand biopsychosocial contributors to individuals' pain experiences, as well as pragmatic clinical trials evaluating the use of non-pharmacological interventions (e.g., acupuncture) for the treatment of acute and chronic pain.

 Dr. Knisely is board certified as an Adult Health Clinical Nurse Specialist and in Pain Management Nursing.
 He earned his BSN from Purdue University and his MSN and PhD from Indiana University.
 He completed a postdoctoral fellowship in genomics at the University of Pittsburgh School of Nursing and trained at NIH's National Institute of Nursing Research Summer Genetics Institute.
 His research and training have been supported by several internal and external grants, including funding from the National Institutes of Health.
 Dr. Knisely is a Fellow in the Betty Irene Moore Fellowship for Nurse Leaders & Innovators and was inducted as a Fellow in the American Academy of Nursing.
-Dr. Knisely serves on the Editorial Board for Pain Management Nursing and on the Board of Directors for the American Society for Pain Management Nursing.
-He is also actively involved in the International Society of Nurses in Genetics, USASP, and IASP.
+Dr. Knisely serves on the Editorial Board for Pain Management Nursing and is also actively involved in the American Society for Pain Management Nursing, United States Association for the Study of Pain and the International Association for the Study of Pain.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.